buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcPropertyTemplate.md

 The individual property templates are interpreted according to their _Name_ attribute and may have a predefined property type, property unit, and property data type.
 A template however shall not have measure values, or quantity values assigned.

-> NOTE&nbsp; Property templates can form part of a property library used and attached as part of a project library.
+> NOTE  Property templates can form part of a property library used and attached as part of a project library.
 In general the _IfcPropertySetTemplate_, containing the subtypes of _IfcPropertyTemplate_ would be directly linked to the _IfcProjectLibrary_.

-> HISTORY&nbsp; New entity in IFC4.
+> HISTORY  New entity in IFC4.

 ## Attributes